stackforge/pecan/docs/source/routing.rst

 and then return a new controller object to route to for the remainder.

-A :func:`_lookup` method may accept one or more arguments, segments chunks of the URL path to be processed (split on ``/``). :func:`_lookup` should also take variable positional arguments representing the rest of the path, and it should include any portion of the path it does not process in its return value.
+A :func:`_lookup` method may accept one or more arguments, segments of the URL path to be processed (split on
+``/``). :func:`_lookup` should also take variable positional arguments representing the rest of the path, and it should include any portion of the path it does not process in its return value.
 The example below